Fast Rendezvous on a Cycle by Agents with Different Speeds: Introduction

-The {\em rendezvous time} of an algorithm is defined as the worst case time bound until rendezvous, taken over all pairs of initial placements of the two agents on the cycle.
+\paragraph{Time complexity:} The {\em rendezvous time} of an algorithm is defined as the worst case time bound until rendezvous, taken over all pairs of initial placements of the two agents on the cycle.
+Note, a lower bound for the rendezvous time that is established assuming sense of direction holds trivially for the case where no sense of direction is assumed.
+All our lower bounds hold assuming sense of direction.

+\paragraph{The {\em Distributed Race} ($\DR$) algorithm:} Let us consider a trivial algorithm, called {\em Distributed Race} ($\DR$), in which an agent starts moving in an arbitrary direction, and continues to walk in that direction until reaching rendezvous.
+Note that this algorithm does not assume knowledge of $n$ and $c$, does not assume sense of direction and does not leave marks on the cycle.
+The worst case for this algorithm is that both agents happen to walk on the same direction.
+Without loss of generality, assume this direction is clockwise.
+Let $d$ denote the the clockwise distance from the initial location of $A$ to that of $B$.
+The rendezvous time $t$ thus satisfies $t \cdot s(A)= t \cdot s(B)+d$.
+Hence, we obtain the following.

+\begin{observation} The rendezvous time of $\DR$ is $d/(c-1)< n/(c-1)$. \end{observation} Note that in the cases where $c$ is very close to 1, e.g., $c=1+1/n^k$, for some constant $k$, the bound on the rendezvous time of $\DR$ is very large.